storesafe/cordova-sqlite-storage/README.md

 - It is possible to insert multiple rows like: `transaction.executeSql('INSERT INTO MyTable VALUES (?,?),(?,?)', ['Alice', 101, 'Betty', 102]);` which was not supported by SQLite 3.6.19 as referenced by [Web SQL API section 5](https://www.w3.org/TR/webdatabase/#web-sql).
 The iOS WebKit Web SQL implementation seems to support this as well.
 - Unlike the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) this plugin handles executeSql calls with too few parameters without error reporting.
 In case of too many parameters this plugin reports error code 0 (SQLError.UNKNOWN_ERR) while Android/iOS (WebKit) Web SQL correctly reports error code 5 (SQLError.SYNTAX_ERR) ref: https://www.w3.org/TR/webdatabase/#dom-sqlexception-code-syntax
 - Issues with positive and negative `Infinity` SQL parameter argument values are treated like `null` by this plugin on Android and iOS ref: [litehelpers/Cordova-sqlite-storage#405](https://github.com/litehelpers/Cordova-sqlite-storage/issues/405)
-- Positive and negative `Infinity` result values cause a crash on iOS ref: [litehelpers/Cordova-sqlite-storage#405](https://github.com/litehelpers/Cordova-sqlite-storage/issues/405)
+- Positive and negative `Infinity` result values cause a crash on iOS/macOS cases ref: [litehelpers/Cordova-sqlite-storage#405](https://github.com/litehelpers/Cordova-sqlite-storage/issues/405)
 - Windows version fails with an error in case an `undefined` SQL parameter argument value is used.
 - Known issue(s) with of certain ASCII/UNICODE characters as described below.
 - Boolean `true` and `false` values are handled by converting them to the "true" and "false" TEXT string values, same as WebKit Web SQL on Android and iOS.
 This does not seem to be 100% correct as discussed in: [litehelpers/Cordova-sqlite-storage#545](https://github.com/litehelpers/Cordova-sqlite-storage/issues/545)
-- Certain errors such as CREATE VIRTUAL TABLE USING bogus module are reported with error code 5 (SQLError.SYNTAX_ERR) on Android and iOS.
+- Certain errors such as CREATE VIRTUAL TABLE USING bogus module are reported with error code 5 (SQLError.SYNTAX_ERR) on Android/iOS/macOS.
 This happens to be the case for WebKit Web SQL (Android/iOS).
-- A number of uncategorized errors are reported with error code 5 (SQLError.SYNTAX_ERR) on Android and iOS by both WebKit Web SQL and this plugin.
+- A number of uncategorized errors are reported with error code 5 (SQLError.SYNTAX_ERR) on Android/iOS/macOS by both WebKit Web SQL and this plugin.
 - Issues with error code on Windows as well as Android with the `androidDatabaseImplementation: 2` setting described below.
 - In case of an issue that causes an API function to throw an exception (Android/iOS WebKit) Web SQL includes includes a code member with value of 0 (SQLError.UNKNOWN_ERR) in the exception while the plugin includes no such code member.
 - This plugin supports some non-standard features as documented below.